The Midwives and Apprentices

 midwifery and home birth for the majority of her life, as she grew up with a

 mother as a midwife.
-Saliesh moved to Boise to attend Boise State University to study business, where she graduated
+Saliesh attended Boise State University to study business, where she graduated

 in 1996 with a Bachelor of Business Administration in Finance and a Minor in

-2000, Saliesh earned her Master of Business Administration from Northwest
+for the many years.
+Saliesh also holds a Master of Business Administration Degree from Northwest

-enjoyed spending more time with her daughter and family.
-Saliesh resides in Boise with her 10 year old
+Nazarene University.
+Saliesh resides in Boise with her 11 year old

 school, skiing, biking, and spending time outdoors.